Cardistry: History

 American magician Chris Kenner published Totally Out of Control in 1992, an instructional book concerning magic tricks with household objects.
 On page 125 was a two-handed flourish he called "The Five Faces of Sybil".
 Making use of all fingers, Sybil ends with a display of the deck in five distinct packets.
 Kenner referred to Sybil in his book as "a quick cut flourish to demonstrate skill and dexterity".
 The cut became the most notable creation from Totally Out of Control and would eventually form the nucleus of what is now known as cardistry.
 Kevin Pang of Vanity Fair magazine remarked that "every cardist can deftly perform Sybil the way guitarists can run through a blues progression".

 Los Angeles-based magician Brian Tudor released an instructional VHS tape in 1997 dubbed Show Off which featured only flourishes, including numerous variations of Sybil.
-The tape was well-received by critics and resulted in growing attention to card flourishing as a performance art.
+The tape was well received by critics and resulted in growing attention to card flourishing as a performance art.

 In 2001 Sybil enthusiasts and twin brothers Dan and Dave Buck released Pasteboard Animations, another VHS tape explaining advanced cuts and flourishes.
 It sold hundreds of copies and was critically praised in a Genii magazine review that same year.
 In 2004, the twins released the instructional DVD The Dan and Dave System, which officially separated advanced card flourishing from magic.
 In 2007, Dan and Dave released The Trilogy, a three-disc DVD set.
 Retailing at $85 per unit, The Trilogy is the best-selling cardistry release of all time, having sold more than 25,000 copies.
 Virtually every cardist mentions either the System or The Trilogy as the source of their inspiration.

+The term "cardistry" was first presented and popularized for this art form by "Richard Z." on the decknique.net forums in March 2006.
+Until then, these tricks were known by other names such as card flourishes, card manipulation, card stunts, and xtreme card manipulation.